What is customer journey mapping?

 Step 1: Choose a journey to map.

 Much like a journey of a thousand miles begins with a single step, journey mapping begins with choosing one potential journey to visualize.
-You will eventually want to map more and more potential customer journeys, but it’s important to prioritize.
+You eventually want to map more and more potential customer journeys, but it’s important to prioritize.
 When deciding which journey you want to visualize first, consider choosing your most common customer journey, one that you feel needs work, or even one that may be facing increased competition.

 Step 2: Identify personas on that journey.